h2non/thread.js/README.md

 with an elegant programatic aproach and great state handling

-It provides awesome **features** such as **data binding serialization**, **cross-scope arguments passing**, **asynchronous tasks**, **require external sources** easly in the thread and includes built-in support for creating **pool of threads** to distribute the task load across multiple workers transparently using a simple best availability task schedule availability algorithm
+It provides awesome **features** such as **data binding serialization**, **cross-scope arguments passing**, **asynchronous tasks**, **require external sources** easly in the thread and includes built-in support for creating **pool of threads** to distribute the task load across multiple workers transparently using a simple best availability task schedule algorithm

 It uses [Web Workers](http://en.wikipedia.org/wiki/Web_worker) to create real threads, but provides fallback support for older browsers based on an `iframe` hack (you can be safe in IE9)